TURBA

 Amelia Jones

-PhD., Art and performance historian, theorist, critic, professor, and curator
+PhD, Art & performance historian, theorist, and curator;

 André Lepecki